-(1)(A) In addition to the general useconventional zoning districts established above, a corresponding conditional use districtzoning district, bearing the designation suffix "CZ" in the district nameU, may be established in accordance with the provisions of §§ 3.260-057 and §§ 3.370 through 3.265-374 of this chapter, in order to establish a compatible, specified usezoning district with mutually agreed upon enforceable conditions.
-Accordingly, the following conditional use specialconditional zoning districts may be designated upon approval by the Town Council based on a petition by the property owner(s) to rezone to a conditional use zoning district along with a simultaneous conditional special use permitset of mutually agreed-upon conditions where the intended use(s) is/are specified as well as conditions accepted by the applicant and a concept plan of the proposed development configuration is submitted for consideration during the review process: AR(CU); R-40(CU); R-30(CU); R-30(CU); R-30(CU); R-20(CU); R-10(CU); B-1(CU); B-2(CU); OI(CU); and LI(CU).

-(2)(B) All regulations required in a general useconventional zoning district shall also apply to the corresponding conditional zoning use district as well as Aany other conditions or regulations, which may be offered or accepted by the property owner and approved by the Town Council as part of the rezoning/special_conditional use permit-process, shall also apply.
+- (A) In addition to the conventional zoning districts established above, a corresponding conditional zoning district, bearing the suffix "CZ" in the district name, may be established in accordance with the provisions of § 3.057 and §§ 3.370 through 3.374 of this chapter, in order to establish a zoning district with mutually agreed upon enforceable conditions.
+Accordingly, the following conditional zoning districts may be designated upon approval by the Town Council based on a petition by the property owner(s) to rezone to a conditional zoning district along with a set of mutually agreed-upon conditions where the intended use(s) is/are specified and a concept plan of the proposed development configuration is submitted for consideration during the review process. - (B) All regulations required in a conventional zoning district shall also apply to the corresponding conditional zoning district as well as any other conditions or regulations, which may be offered or accepted by the property owner and approved by the Town Council as part of the process.